University selects Terra Momo group as partner for Arts and Transit Project dining

 The selection committee consisted of representatives from a variety of University offices, assisted by independent food service consultant Tracy Lawler, who is based in the town of Princeton.

-Tucson, Ariz.-based architect Rick Joy will design the exterior and addition of the existing station buildings; he is also designing the new Dinky station building and Wawa.
+Tucson, Ariz.-based Rick Joy Architects will design the exterior and addition of the existing station buildings; the firm is also designing the new Dinky station building and Wawa.
 The north station building currently serves as a waiting room for the Dinky train, and renovations on this building and expansion of the south building will not begin until fall 2013, when a temporary train platform opens to the south.
 For the south building, one of the conditions for Terra Momo is that the east-facing exterior stone wall, which will become an interior wall after the addition is built, must remain visible.

 This spring, construction begins with the construction of a new commuter parking lot, a roundabout at Alexander Street and University Place and the temporary train platform.
 Next, the new station and Wawa will be built and the existing station buildings will be renovated and expanded.
 The final phase of the Arts and Transit Project — construction of the three academic buildings — will be completed in summer 2017.